 - Proctosigmoiditis – inflammation in your rectum and sigmoid colon (the part of your large bowel closest to your rectum).

 - Left-sided colitis – inflammation that begins in your rectum and continues into the left side of your large bowel.

 - Extensive colitis – ulcerative colitis that affects most, or all, of your large bowel.

 The symptoms of ulcerative colitis usually come and go.
 You may have periods without any symptoms, known as remission, and periods when you have symptoms, known as flare-ups.
 You may find that you feel perfectly well between flare-ups, when you have no symptoms at all.

-During a flare-up, the main symptom of ulcerative colitis is frequent diarrhoea, which may be mixed with blood or mucus.
+During a flare-up, the main symptom of ulcerative colitis is diarrhoea, which may have blood or mucus in it.
+If you have ulcerative colitis, your large bowel and rectum (back passage) can't absorb as much water as usual, which causes this diarrhoea.
 You may also have lower abdominal (tummy) pain or cramps and need to rush to the toilet.
 Other symptoms include:

 - feeling generally unwell

 If you lose a lot of blood through your bowel movements, you may develop anaemia, which can make you feel very tired.
 There are treatments for this.